cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-3.md

 * [JCasC Secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc) for credentials can be managed in a few different ways:
   1. As properties files in the Managed Jenkins file system.
 For secrets that you want to share across ***managed controller*** you can mount the same [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) to every ***managed controller***.
   2. As Jenkins encrypted values using the Jenkins-internal secret key allowing the encrypted strings to be used directly in the  `jenkins.yaml` configuration as we are doing in this workshop.
 The Jenkins-internal secret key used for encryption is unique to a Jenkins instance and means that the credentials are not portable between Jenkins instances.
-* The `cloudbees-ci-workshop-setup` job used your ***managed controller*** to encrypt your GitHub Personal Access Token that you provided and then updated your copy of the `jenkins.yaml` file with the encrypted value.
-This is perfectly secure as it can only be decrypted by your ***managed controller***.
+* For the CloudBees CI Workshop we have mounted Kubernetes `Secrets` to each of your ***managed controller*** for use with the GitHub and Slack integrations.
 ]

 ---